C2SM/c2sm.github.io/code_management/index.md

 ---

 # Code Management
-**Embrace Version Control and Testing**

-Version control is your friend—it keeps your code organized and helps teams collaborate seamlessly.
-Plus, don't forget to add tests; they're like the quality check for your code.
-They catch issues early, making your code rock-solid.
-It's that simple!
+If you're new to coding or already working on it, remember two important things: always **use version control** and **add automatic tests**.
+These steps will help you and anyone you work with to make things easier.

-## Versioning with Git
+## Version Control with Git

-Git is a distributed version control system, which has gained widespread popularity as an essential tool for managing source code in software development.
-All C2SM repositories are hosted on GitHub, a web-based platform that uses Git as the underlying version control system.
+**Git** is a popular tool for managing source code.
+C2SM repositories are hosted on GitHub, which uses Git as its version control system.

-If you're new to Git or looking to improve your Git skills, we recommend attending our **Git for Beginners** and **Git for Advanced** courses, both of which are held annually.
+If you're new to Git or want to improve your Git skills, we recommend attending our annual **Git for Beginners** and/or **Git for Advanced** courses.
-Additionally, all course materials are publicly accessible and can be utilized throughout the year.
+Additionally, all course materials are publicly available and can be used throughout the year.
 For more details, please visit [Technical Events - Git Courses](https://c2sm.github.io/events/git_courses.html).

 ### Key Concepts